A visual novel focused on high school life

-Class of ‘09 is a social simulation game that follows 16-year-old Nicole, who is finishing her last years of high school.
+Class of ‘09 is a premium simulation game that follows 16-year-old Nicole, who is finishing her last year of high school.
 However, after a tough life of messy parents’ divorce and transfers, she has become a cynical, cold, and tough lady.
 In her new school, she will create a chaotic mess in the lives of her potential suitors.

-Like visual novels, Class of '09 has gameplay involving making decisions that affect the plot.
-However, what sets it apart is that its voice acted.
+Like typical visual novels, the gameplay of Class of '09 lets players make decisions that affect the plot.
+However, what sets it apart is that it’s voice-acted.
 Although the production focused more on the audio, the visual representation is fairly simple.

 What is Class of '09?